 Before discussing types of steel, first, we have to know about steel.
 Steel is generally described as an alloy composed of iron and carbon and some other elements.
 There is basically four grade of steel which is classified on the basis of the different amounts of carbon and other added elements composition.

-Following are the types of steel:
+Following are the four different types of steel and are as follows:

 - Carbon Steel

 - Alloy Steel

 Carbon Steel is composed of Iron and Carbon and accounts for 90% of overall steel production.
 It is generally dull and matte in appearance and is vulnerable to corrosion to a large extent.
 Carbon steel is further divided into three types which are low carbon steel, medium carbon steel, and high carbon steel.
 Low carbon steel is the most common among the three and contains carbon up to or less than 30%.
 The next one is medium carbon steel which contains carbon up to 60% and contains some percent of manganese also.
 Medium carbon steel is much stronger than low carbon steel.
 The last one is High carbon steel in this category and contains carbon up to 1.5% and is the strongest among the three in this type.

 This steel also is known as tool steel, which is generally alloyed with large amounts of tungsten and cobalt and some other elements.
 This steel is generally used in the manufacturing of car parts, axles, drills, and other tools which need a sharp cutting edge.
 The process of alloying improves the hardening property of steel.